 Installing overhead garage doors

 Due to safety concerns, manufacturers recommended that those who want to do their overhead garage door installation themselves limit their involvement to periodic maintenance, allowing experts to do the installation and spring maintenance.

 Openers for overhead garage doors

-The newest safety feature in automatic overhead garage door openers is the use of an infrared and receiver installed at the bottom of each of the tracks.
+The newest safety feature in automatic overhead garage door openers is the use of an infrared receiver.
 Once the infrared has been transmitted between the transmitter and the receiver, the garage door stops and fully opens.
-Be sure to test the rollers and hinges of your overhead garage door for wear and tear and proper lubrication, so that the openers can work properly.
+Be sure to test the rollers and hinges of your overhead garage doors for wear and tear and proper lubrication, so that the openers can work properly.